 The tags and collars at dogIDs are designed to help dogs get home safely, but dog owners can also take precautions to prevent losing their dogs in the first place.
-Here are nine tips you need to know:
+Here are nine tips you need to know to

 1) Teach your dog to come when called.

 Most people say, “Yeah, my dog comes when called.”
 But does he really?
 Will your dog come when called 99 percent of the time?
 Even with distractions?
 Probably not.

 Dogs get away from their owners by pulling on the leash or twisting out of their collars.
 It’s very important to teach your dog how to walk nicely on a loose leash and to teach him to remain calm around distractions such as other dogs, runners, squirrels or traffic.
 If the leash is always loose, your dog might not even notice if you drop the leash because the tension won’t change.